India–Pakistan field hockey rivalry: Test series

-India and Pakistan have played test series from 1978 to 2006.
-They played eight series in this span out of which Pakistan have won six, India one and one series drawn.
-Out of a total 52 matches played Pakistan has won 25, India 16 and 11 matches ending in draws.
-The goal aggregation so far is 124–104 in Pakistan's favour.
-Reports of the series being revived emerged in 2013 and 2017, but have not materialized as of 2022.
+India and Pakistan have played eight Test series, all between 1978 and 2006.
+Pakistan has won six series, while India has won one, and one series ended in a draw.
+Across all series, 52 matches have been played, with Pakistan winning 25, India winning 16, and 11 matches ending in a draw.
+The goals aggregate is 124–104 in Pakistan's favour.
+Reports of Test series being revived emerged in 2013 and 2017, but have not materialized since then.